Katerunner/Visualization/HW1/README.md

 **Visualization:**

-I used Matplotlib to create replicate the plot.
+I used Matplotlib to replicate the plot.

 Result: